Gustmeyer House: Gustmeyer and the new building

-19th century

-At the time of the 1801 census, Friderich Ludwig Gustmeyer resided in the building with his wife Dorthea Gustmeyer, their daughter Anne Gustmeyer, their son Carl Gustmeyer, and clerk Bengt Julius Lingblom.
-The property was home to an additional 25 people at the time of the 1801 census, including Justitiarius at Hof- og Stadsretten Carl Wigandt Falbe and Mosses Wessely Junior.
+Friderich Ludwig Gustmeyer's building complex was home to three households at the 1801 census.
+Gustmeyer and his wife resided in the building with their two children (aged 19 and 20), and the senior clerk Bengt Julius Lingblom.
+Carl Wigandt Falbe, a judge in Hof- og Stadsretten, resided in the building with his wifem a servant.
+Mosses Wessely Junior, a grocer (urtekræmmer), a Jewish merchant, resided in the building with his wife Sikke Wallick and their five children.
+The remaining residents were either employees in Gustmeyer's trading firm or servants.

-The property was listed as No. 154 in the new cadastre of 1805.
+The property was listed in the new cadastre of 1806 as No. 154 in the East Quarter.
 Gustmeyer lost the family fortune during the economic crisis that resulted from Denmark's involvement in the Napoleonic Wars.

+Nicolai Abraham Holten

 A later owner of the property was Nicolai Abraham Holten.
 He sold it when he was appointed as director of Øresund Custom House in Helsingør in 1839.

+Anders Ancher

 The property was later acquired by the textile merchant Anders Ancher who ran his textile business from the premises under the name A. Anckers Manufactur Varelager.
 At the time of the 1845 census, the property was home to a total of 12 people.
 Anders Ancker, a textile wholesale merchant, resided with his son, three employees, three apprentices and three servants on the ground floor.
 Ane Sophie Brown (1768–1855), widow of vice admiral Peter Caspar Wessel Brown (1755–1840), was residing with Eleonora Christine Harboe and two maids on the first floor.
 Frederik Augs.
 Clementzen was also living there with them.
 Balthasar Münter (1797–1867), provost of Holmens Church, resided on the second floor with his wife, two daughters and three maids.
 Ole Christian Borgen, a merchant, resided with his wife, their five children, his mother-in-law, an employee and two maids on the third floor.

 Anders Ancher was, at the time of the 1850 census, residing on the ground floor.
 Anne Sophie Wessel-Brown and Eleonora Christine Harboe had been joined by Harboe's sister Elisabeth Charlotte Harboe.
 Anna Margrethe Lange, daughter of the owner of Rødkilde Manor on Funen, was also residing there with them.
 Jens Frederik August Clementsen, personal secretary for prince Frederik Ferdinand, was also a resident on the first floor.
 The second floor was still occupied by Balthazer Münter and his family.

+Scheele and Friedlænger

-Former foreign minister Ludvig Nicolaus von Scheele lived in the building from 1868 until 1873.
+Former foreign minister Ludvig Nicolaus von Scheele resided in the building from 1868 until 1873.
 Sally Friedlænders Papirhandel og Kortforlag, a stationery business and publisher of art prints and postcards, was also based in the building from circa 1870.
 The firm had been taken over in 1860 by Ditmer Firmaet in partnership with the namesake founder's son Vilhelm Friedlænder.
 It was based at the site until 1903.